acquia/acquia-sdk-php/README.md

 ```

 Use the [service builder](http://guzzlephp.org/webservice-client/using-the-service-builder.html)
-to instantiate an Acquia Search client without having to make an Acquia Network
+to instantiate an Acquia Search.
+This will avoid excessive calls to the Acquia
-API call.
+Network API:

 ```php